SoftUni-Internal/interactive-content/EN/00-Mid-Exam/00-Problem-01.md

 ## Input

-* On the first line, you will receive integers separated by `|` representing the targets in the archery range.
+* You will receive integers separated by `|` representing the targets in the archery range.

-* On the next lines, until the `Game over` command is given you will receive commands in the format described above.
+* Until the `Game over` command is given you will receive commands in the format described above.

 ## Output